MiriamAng/TilGenPro/README.md

 ``` bash
 python tilesPreprocessing.py path/to/qupath_proj_folder/project_name.qpproj --wsiList wsi1.mrxs wsi2.mrxs
 ````
+Finally, if the optional argument *--jpgNormTiles* is provided, all the normalized tiles belonging to a given WSI will be saved in JPG under the same folder path containing the normalization results.

 ## GUI
 A Graphical User Interface (GUI), one for Windows and the other one for Linux operating systems, has been developed and does not require any packages to be pre-installed.
 The download file can be found under [...]